KEGustafsson/SignalK-Telegraf-Influxdb-Grafana-in-docker/README.md

 ```
 1st Intallation:
 - Run run_me_1st.sh when installing SignalK, Telegraf, Influxdb and Grafana at first time
-- In case Influxdb is selected, then database "boatdata" is generated and retention policy is set to 7 day.
+- In case Influxdb is selected, then database "boatdata" is generated.
+If you want retention policy active, uncomment respective lines.
 Alter settings before running it if you want other name and different retention policy for the database.
 ```bash
 Select which node version will be used
    1: Node10-slim